annotation/stam/extensions/stam-query/README.md

 The above needn't be the most efficient way and, as said, it depends on how things are modelled exactly, but this one reads easily in a top-down fashion.

+#### Multiple subqueries

+Multiple subqueries are allowed at the same level and are then separated by a pipe character (`|`).
+This will lead to a combinatorial explosion though if deeply nested.
+In the query results only one of the subqueries is returned in a result row at a time.
+In other words, subqueries at the same level (siblings) always behave as a disjunction.

+Subqueries *MUST NOT* reference any variables made in sibling-subqueries.

 ### Context variables

 In addition to the context variables from parent queries, STAMQL implementations